 model.
 To make your code portable between COFF ABI and EABI, you should declare

-32-bit floating-point variables as `float`, not as `double`.
+32-bit floating-point variables as float

-Another approach to using floating-point types portably is to use the `float32_t`
+Another approach to using floating-point types portably is to use the float32_t

-and `float64_t` types.
-These are conditionally defined in `hw_types.h`
+types.
+These are conditionally defined in hw_types.h

-based on whether `__TI_EABI__` is defined.
+based on whether __TI_EABI__

-### Use of 64-bit Floating Point Operations
+Use of 64-bit Floating Point Operations

-set the following compiler option to 32 to emit errors if any 64-bit
+If you want all floating-point operations to be performed using 32-bit operations, set the following compiler option to 32 to emit errors if any 64-bit floating point operations are used:

 --float_operations_allowed=32

 This option defines the floating-point precision accepted by the compiler.
-If you do not
+If you do not specify this option, the compiler defaults to --float_operations_allowed=all, which allows both 32-bit and 64-bit operations.

-### Use of Floating Point Unit (FPU) Intrinsics
+Use of Floating Point Unit (FPU) Intrinsics

 If you want to use 64-bit hardware floating point support (FPU64), you must use EABI mode.